ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * aliases: List of IDs for duplicate, out-dated or otherwise repeated reactions or ID of reaction in other databases
 * deltaG: Change in free energy
 * deltaG_err:

+### Reaction status values ###

+* OK means the reaction was valid with no changes.
+* MI means there was a mass imbalance that was corrected.
+* CI means there was a charge imbalance that was corrected.
+* HI means there was a hydrogen imbalance?